dsagman/picat/readme_v2.md

 N=5, println(n=N). % output n=5
 N=3, println(my_n_is_set_to_N). % output my_n_is_set_to_3
 ```
-Note that in the above, the `=` is unification!
-(At least I think it is?)
+Note that in the above, the `=` is binding/unification!
-hakank: Yes, N=3 and N=3 are unification, though I would call it binding.

 This bites me when I'm pattern matching on a string.
 For example, the below took me some trial and error to get right.
 The `'0'` is an atom, but works here like a character, and the `"0"` is a string, which could also have been written as `['0']`.
 ```